-She has worked for NPR News, BBC News, Marketplace, The World and was a staff reporter at Reuters.
+She’s a regular contributor to NPR’s Planet Money, and you can hear her on the NPR business desk, and NPR podcasts Code Switch and Rough Translation.
+She’s also worked for Reveal, BBC News, Marketplace, The World and was a staff reporter at Reuters.
 Julia spent a year as a Fulbright Fellow in Nigeria, reporting on the country’s oil sector, and also spent a year as a Kuwait Excellence Scholar studying Petroleum Economics at the Sciences Po in Paris.
-She has passion for reporting on the Middle East, and spent six years learning Arabic.
-She spent two years reporting in Cairo – before and after the revolution – and was detained by the Egyptian military for her reporting.
-She was a Henry Luce Scholar in Jakarta, Indonesia where she was the host of a radio show broadcasting across Asia.
-In addition to Arabic, she speaks Spanish, Indonesian and French.
+She spent two years reporting in Egypt – before and after the revolution – and was detained by the Egyptian military for her reporting.
+She was a Henry Luce Scholar in Indonesia where she was the host of a radio show broadcasting across Asia.
+Julia speaks and reports in Arabic, Spanish, Indonesian and French.
 She loves soccer, salsa dancing, and old Hollywood detective movies.

 The University of Chicago, BA in Middle Eastern Studies, 2009

 Sciences Po, Paris, Kuwait Excellence Scholar in International Energy and Petroleum Economics, 2015-2016

 Nassef Sawiris Fellow, January - June 2009, EGYPT

 Henry Luce Scholar, July 2010 - July 2011, INDONESIA

 Fulbright Fellow, February 2014- April 2015, NIGERIA

 Kuwait Excellence Scholar, August 2015 - May 2016, FRANCE